Recovery Pending State in SQL Server Database Solution Guides

 GO ALTER DATABASE [DBName] multi-user

-- This approach is capable of fixing any technical difficulty and restoring access to the database.
-The database will automatically exit EMERGENCY mode.
+- This approach is capable of fixing any technical difficulties and restoring access to the database.
+The database will automatically exit

-To resolve the recovery pending state in SQL server, use the following commands:
+To resolve the recovery pending state in the SQL server, use the following commands:

 ALTER DATABASE [DBName] EMERGENCY SET;